cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * egg items - BN port removes FREEZERBURN flag
 * monster_factions - copy-from doesn't work for changing vanilla monster factions in BN
 * Overmap folder - CLASSIC and MAN_MADE flags not supported in BN
+* Recipe folder - activity_level and proficiencies not supported in BN